IranQin/IranQin.github.io/_publications/2025/viki.md

 title:          "VIKI-R: Coordinating Embodied Multi-Agent Cooperation via Reinforcement Learning"
 date:           2025-4-12 00:01:00 +0800
 selected:       true
-# pub:            "International Conference on Computer Vision (ICCV)"
+pub:            "Annual Conference on Neural Information Processing Systems (NeurIPS)"
 # pub_pre:        "Submitted to "
 # pub_post:       'Under review.'
-pub:            "ArXiv Preprint"
+# pub:            "ArXiv Preprint"
-# pub_date:       "2025"
+pub_date:       "2025"

 # abstract: >-
 #   Photo by Pineapple Supply Co. on Unsplash.
 Please put a tldr (too-long-didnt-read, 1~2 sentences) of your publication here.
 It is not recommended to put the actual abstract here because it is usually too long to fit in. $\LaTeX$ is supported. $a=b+c$.